camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

   - This is due to Optimize depending on Identity to work.
 - Connectors are not supported.
   - This is due to Connectors depending on Operate to work for inbound Connectors and potentially resulting in race condition.
-- During the fallback procedure, there’s a small chance that some data will be lost in Elasticsearch affecting Operate and Tasklist.
+- During the failback procedure, there’s a small chance that some data will be lost in Elasticsearch affecting Operate and Tasklist.
   - This **does not** affect the processing of process instances in any way.
 The impact is that some information about the affected instances might not be visible in Operate and Tasklist.
   - This is further explained in the [operational procedure](<!-- TODO: Link -->) during the relevant step.
 - Zeebe cluster scaling must be disabled.